Creating and Publishing a Listing

 4. Select Publish.

 After you publish your Snowflake Marketplace listing for the first time, subsequent changes to the listing that require approval from Snowflake are published automatically after approval.
-To stop your listing from being automatically published, see Deactivate Automatic Publishing.
+To prevent your listing from being automatically published, see Deactivate automatic publishing.

-When you publish a listing, it is visible to consumers in all current and future Marketplace regions, but consumers can only get, purchase, or request your product in regions you select.
-See Configuring Cross-Cloud Auto-fulfillment for more about region availability.
+When you publish a listing, it is visible to consumers in all current and future Snowflake Marketplace regions.
+Consumers can only get, purchase, or request your product in regions you select.
+See Configuring Cross-Cloud Auto-Fulfillment for more about region availability.

 After publishing your Snowflake Marketplace listing, you can define a referral link for the listing.
-Referral links allow you to provide consumers with a direct link to your listing.
+Referral links let you give consumers a direct link to your listing.

 After a listing is published, you can deactivate automatic publishing for future changes to the listing.